Webikon/ContestHopper/README.txt

 == Changelog ==

+= 0.9.5 =
+* Subscribers, contributors, authors and editors can no longer see contesthopper pages.
+* Fixed bug with "days remaining" box, will show correct number of days now.
+* Fixed deprecated code for WP 3.6.
+* Added option to set "from" email address.

 = 0.9.4 =
 * Third party integration fix.
 * Added TinyMCE editor to contest description with shortcode support.